-This serves as an official notification on August 17, 2022, by the Food Safety and Inspection Service (FSIS), Alameda District, of the withholding of the marks of inspection and the suspension of the assignment of inspectors for the Slaughter operations at your establishment in accordance with 21 U.S.C.
+This letter confirms the verbal notification that was provided to your establishment on November 29, 2022, by the Food Safety and Inspection Service (FSIS), Alameda District, of the withholding of the marks of inspection and the suspension of the assignment of inspectors for the Slaughter operations at your establishment in accordance with 21 U.S.C.
 603 and Title 9 Code of Federal Regulations (CFR) Part 500.3 (b).
-This action is initiated due to your firm's failure to maintain or implement required controls to prevent the inhumane handling and slaughtering of livestock at your establishment in accordance with Title 9 CFR Part 313.15(a)(1).
-This is in violation of 21 U.S.C.
+This action is initiated due to your firm's failure to maintain or implement required controls to prevent the inhumane handling and slaughter of livestock in connection with slaughter at your establishment, and failure to appropriately stun an animal prior to slaughter in accordance with Title 9 CFR Part 313.15(a)(1).
+This is a noncompliance with 21 U.S.C.
 603(b) of the Federal Meat Inspection Act, the Humane Methods of Slaughter Act of 1978, and the regulations promulgated thereunder.